 Surgimate’s Surgical Scheduling Calendar syncs with the fully HIPAA-compliant app.
 It also keeps all surgeons’ schedules in one place so that anyone in the practice can access it – in the office or remotely – keeping everyone in the loop in real-time.

 Like most practices, you probably need to take stock frequently to see where the business is headed.

 Critical data is needed to understand where the business stands and be able to make informed decisions.

 This includes data like the:

-Rather than scrambling to find this data when it comes time to analyze or report on it, reports like those listed above (and many more) can be run on-demand using Surgimate’s Performance Reports.
+Rather than scrambling to find this data when it comes time to analyze it, reports like those listed above (and many more) can be run on-demand using Surgimate’s Performance Reports.
 Since Surgimate captures and stores so many data points around surgery, reports can be configured to any number of filters or parameters depending on your requirements.
-All of the data is at your fingertips, improving your scheduling surgery process.
+All of the data is at your fingertips, improving your surgery scheduling process.